ecmwf/earthkit-transforms/README.md

 **earthkit-transforms** is a library of software tools to support people working with climate and meteorology data.

-**earthkit-transforms** is made up of a sub-package, `aggregate`, which contains methods for aggregating data in time and spaces and other abstract dimensions.
+**earthkit-transforms** is made up of sub-modules which contains methods for transforming data in specific domains.
+For example, the temporal module contains methods for aggregation and statistics analysis accross time dimensions/coordinates.

 It has been designed following the philosphy of [earthkit](https://github.com/ecmwf/earthkit), hence the methods should be interoperable with any data object understood by earthkit-data.